 How to Grow Dianthus Flowers

-These cottage garden favorites will add an attractive pop of color to any yard.
+Cottage garden favorites including Sweet William, cheddar pinks and carnations will add an attractive pop of color to any yard.

 Dianthus plants are cottage garden favorites with plenty of variety.
 They belong to a genus of flowering plants in the family Caryophyllaceae.
 Dianthus plants are herbaceous perennials that commonly have pink, red or white flowers with notched petals.
 They are easy-to-grow flowers that multiply readily, are sweetly fragrant, deer-resistant and make excellent cut flowers.